-Course Outcomes: Upon completion of the course students will be able to: --
+Course Outcomes: Upon completion of the course students will be able to ): --- ----

 S.N.
-Course Outcome Cognitive level attainment as per revised Bloom Taxonomy 1 Upgrade the knowledge of latest technologies in their discipline in a L1, L2 competitive environment.
-2 Create new idea for problem solving related to industry or societal L1, L2, L3 issues.
-3 Understand research methodologies.
+Course Outcome Cognitive level attainment as per revised Bloom Taxonomy 1 Upgrade the knowledge of latest technologies in their discipline in a competitive environment.
+L1, L2 2 Create new idea for problem solving related to industry or societal issues.
+L1, L2, L3 3 Understand research methodologies.
 L1, L2, L3, L4 4 Students will be able to write a technical paper.
 L1, L2, L3, L4, L5